Prasannaverse13/SAMACHAR-Summarized-News-Portal/README.md

 ## SAMACHAR: Summarized News Portal

-A Streamlit-based web application that offers summarized news from various sources.
-Users can access trending news, search by custom topics, or explore news in specific categories.
-This project uses RSS feeds from Google News and the Newspaper3k library to provide concise summaries and relevant images for each news article.
+The Summarized-News-Portal is an innovative web application designed to streamline how users access and consume news.
+Utilizing advanced Machine Learning (ML) and Natural Language Processing (NLP) techniques, this project delivers concise summaries of news articles from various sources.

+The process begins with data collection, where the application gathers articles through RSS feeds using the Newspaper3k library.
+This ensures a wide range of topics and diverse viewpoints.
+Next, during data processing, NLP algorithms analyze the content, employing techniques like tokenization to break down text and summarization models to extract essential information, resulting in clear and concise summaries.

 ## Features